mechmotum/mechmotum.github.io/content/pages/guide.rst

 - The second goal is to formulate a research question(s) that you can likley answer with the papers you read.
-- Third goal is to delve deep into papers that are closely related to your research question, analyze and critique them, and synthize the knowledge you obtain from them into a coherent answer to you research question.
+- Third goal is to delve deep into papers that are closely related to your research question, analyze and critique them, and synthesize the knowledge you obtain from them into a coherent answer to you research question.
 - Lastly, write up your findings for a technical audience in a way that answers your research question.